Top 10 Pull-Up Variations and What Muscles They Target

 8. Archer Pull-Up

-You pull toward one arm while the other stays mostly straight, creating a side-to-side motion that resembles drawing a bow.
+You pull toward one arm while the opposite arm stays mostly straight, shifting side to side.

 • Rear deltoids